How much money can you earn teaching in China?

 - Your experience.

-For specific salary examples, check out these four common scenarios.
+For specific salary examples, check out our teach in China salary guide.

 How renminbi (RMB) converts to your currency